Fun Without FODMAPs

 Macadamia milk is low FODMAP in servings of 1 cup (250 mL) or 240 grams.
 My go-to is Milkadamia unsweetened macadamia milk.

-Chia seeds have a low FODMAP serving of 2 tablespoons or 24 grams.
+Chia seeds (black or white) have a low FODMAP serving size of 2 tablespoons (30 grams).
 Larger servings contain high amounts of fructans.

 Instructions